Stuff the Bird, Not Yourself: How to Deal with the 3,000 Calorie Thanksgiving Meal

-According to research from the Calorie Control Council, the average American may consume more than 4,500 calories and a whopping 229 grams of fat from snacking and eating a traditional holiday dinner with turkey and all the trimmings.
-And these figures don't even include breakfast or the late evening munching on leftovers!
+According to research from the Calorie Control Council, the average American may consume more than 4,500 calories and a whopping 229 grams of fat during a typical holiday gathering from snacking and eating a traditional Thanksgiving dinner with turkey and all the trimmings.

 The average holiday dinner alone can carry a load of 3,000 calories.
-And most of us nibble our way through more than another 1,500 calories downing dips and chips and drinks before and after the big meal.
-Combined, that's the equivalent of more than 2 1/4 times the average daily calorie intake and almost 3 1/2 times the fat.
-The typical holiday dinner can be loaded with 45 percent of calories from fat.
-In fact, the average person may consume enough fat at a holiday meal to equal three sticks of butter.
+And many nibble through another 1,500 calories, downing appetizers and drinks before and after the big meal.
+Combined, that's the equivalent of more than 2 1/4 times the average daily calorie intake and almost 3 1/2 times the fat -- with 45 percent of calories from fat.
+The average person may consume enough fat at a holiday meal to equal three sticks of butter.

 Many of us will figure that we've blown our diet and the holidays are to be enjoyed, so why worry about weight?
-But even if you start the holiday season off with gastronomical excess, you can quickly get back on the right track.
+But even if you start the holiday season off with gastronomical excess, you can quickly get back on the right track by watching your calories.

 Also, try these "Low-Fat Holiday" tips from the American Heart Association: